 If a Chapter 41 district fails to fully comply with all the requirements to achieve wealth reduction in accordance with a contract submitted to and approved by the commissioner for a school year in which wealth equalization is required, the commissioner is required to take steps to ensure that wealth equalization occurs.
-These steps are prescribed by the provisions of Subchapter G and Subchapter H of Chapter 41.
+These steps are prescribed by the provisions of Subchapter G of Chapter 41.
 They include the detachment of property and school district consolidation.
-The commissioner will not certify the Chapter 41 district to adopt an M&O tax rate until wealth equalization has been achieved.